aosabook/500lines/contingent/chapter.rst

 instead of creating custom classes for every minute detail of the problem we want to tackle.
-This is one facet of the notion of “Pythonic” solutions that you may have read about: Pythonic solutions try to minimize syntactic overhead and leverage Python's powerful built-in tools and extensive standard library.
+This is one facet of the notion of “Pythonic” solutions that you may have read about.

-Over the course of the rest of this chapter, we will navigate between two viewpoints, both examining the exterior facades of various classes Contingent defines and peeking at the behind-the-scenes view of how these classes are built.
+Pythonic solutions try to
+minimize syntactic overhead
+and leverage Python's powerful built-in tools and extensive standard library.

-With these considerations in mind, lets return to the ``Graph`` class, examining its design and implmentation to see the interplay between data structures and class interfaces.
+With these considerations in mind, let’s return to the ``Graph`` class, examining its design and implmentation to see the interplay between data structures and class interfaces.
 When a new ``Graph`` instance is constructed,